Bachelor’s Degree Online Admissions Process

 After you complete these first three steps and all of your information has reached the UIS Admissions Office, the UIS Admissions Office will forward your file to the Online English Program for review.
 Please allow for and expect a minimum of four-six weeks for Admissions to receive and review your official transcripts and send it to the Online English Program.

-Step 4: Prepare your Statement of Intent and send it to the UIS Online English Program Coordinator.
+Step 4: Prepare your Statement of Intent and send it to Candace Meserole, the Online English Program Coordinator.
 Student credentials are evaluated first in Admissions and then forwarded to the Online English Program.
 Your application must satisfy the enrollment criteria of both the University of Illinois at Springfield and the Online English Program in order for you to be considered for entry to the Program.

 Remember, the Program’s decision about your admission will be made only after all requested application information has been received.
 You will receive acknowledgment of your application shortly after your application file is received by the Online English Program Coordinator.
 You will be notified whether you have been accepted to the program, deferred to a later semester, placed on a waiting list for the program, or denied entry to the program.
 Please notify us if, in the interim, you change your mind about applying to the program.